WILL MESSER, MSW, LICSW

 -Licensed Independent Clinical Social Worker in WV

-I am an undeserving husband of seven years and a proud new father who is still figuring life out myself.
-I enjoy backpacking, sports, reading, and quality time with family and friends.
+I am an undeserving husband of nine years and a proud father who is still figuring life out myself.
+I enjoy backpacking, hunting, golf, ultimate frisbee, reading, and quality time with family and friends.

 WILL MESSER, MSW, LICSW aspwv